spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:Facade

 On the project level, you can use repository, factory, and entity manager classes inside of a facade class.
 The methods must be declared on the project level.
-Usage of this rule will guaranty that all methods that you use will not be changed in the future on core level.
+This ensures that the used methods will not cause unexpected issues when they are changed in the core.

 ### Example of error in the Evaluator output